KleoPetroff/kleopetroff.github.io/_posts/2015-07-03-road-to-perfection.md

 ## Conclusion

-It was a bumpy ride,but the satisfaction of fixing these problems and seeing the actual results was so enjoyable and probably the most fun part of the whole development process.
-I can go to bed now, knowing my website OK.
+It was a bumpy ride, but the satisfaction of fixing these problems and seeing the actual results was so enjoyable and probably the most fun part of the whole development process.
+I can go to bed now, knowing my website is OK.